Community Manager is an increasingly popular job title.

 To promote word-of-mouth for your brand, you need ideas about what social objects to create content around.

-For your brand, there are different types of social objects:
+There are different types of social objects:

 💡 Subscribe and get a free ebook on how to get better PR ideas.